OlegGolovchenko/org.igrok-net.configurator/README.md

 # org.igrok-net.configurator
 ## Configuration management tool
 Used to create and manage configuration files used by Igrok-NET products.
-Can be run as console app(in the future) or used as java library
+Can be run as console app(in the future) or used as java library.
 ## Versions
 ### 0.0.1
 Contains basic functionality as library.
 #### Usage
-Here is the sample of code to use configuration
+Here is the sample of code to use configuration.
 ``` java
 import org.igrok_net.configuration.*;
 import org.igrok_net.configuration.interfaces*;